-Because warm air rises, your attic is the frontline in the battle to conserve energy in the winter.
+Because warm air rises, your attic is the front line in the battle to conserve energy during winter.
 And because most attics are unfinished and contain a lot of empty space, adding a thick layer of insulation is an easy job.

-Unheated areas underneath ground floors like crawlspaces and basements are also good candidates for added insulation.
+Unheated areas underneath ground floors, such as crawlspaces and basements, are also good places to add insulation.
 Crawlspaces should be dry year-round (moisture causes insulation to deteriorate), and a vapor barrier should be placed on the floor of the crawlspace.

 If your home was built in the 1970s or later, its exterior walls probably have adequate insulation.
-If your home is older, it might be worthwhile to install it or improve what has deteriorated.
+If your home is older, it might be worthwhile to install insulation or improve what has deteriorated.
 To do so, installers have to drill access holes between each pair of wall studs, blow in insulation, and then patch and reseal the openings.
-As you can imagine, this is much more time-consuming, messy, and costly than insulating an open unfinished attic, basement, or crawlspace.
+This is much more time-consuming, messy, and costly than insulating an open unfinished attic or a crawlspace.
 But if you’re doing a major renovation or replacing siding, it’s worth adding this task, if needed: For an average-size home in this area, adding R-11 of insulation to uninsulated exterior walls will likely save $300 to $400 in energy costs per year.

 Is It Worth It?

 You’ll find lots of online calculators that estimate projected savings and the payback period based on information you provide about your home, current energy prices, and other variables.
+Many insulation installation companies also provide (often rosy) payback predictions along with their cost proposals.
 But these projections often vary dramatically from actual experience.
-Particularly avoid calculators or estimates provided by trade organizations.
+We’d particularly avoid calculators or estimates provided by trade organizations.

 One useful calculator comes from the Lawrence Berkeley National Laboratory (LBL).
-Its Home Energy Saver tool provides a full assessment of your current energy use, possible cost-savings—including savings from adding insulation—and payback time for efficiency improvements.
-It also calculates energy and carbon emissions saved.
+Its Home Energy Saver tool gives a full assessment of your current energy use, possible cost savings—including savings from adding insulation—and payback time for efficiency improvements.

-Using the Home Energy Saver tool, we found that, for a sample Delaware Valley area home, the energy savings from adding insulation will eventually pay off project costs.
-For our sample home, improving attic insulation from R-11 to R-38 would generate utility savings of about $180 per year, which would recover $2,000 in installation costs in about 11 years.
+Using the Home Energy Saver tool, we found that for a sample area home the energy savings from adding insulation will eventually pay off project costs.
+For our sample home, improving attic insulation from R-11 to R-38 would generate utility savings of about $280 per year, which would recover $2,000 in installation costs in about seven years.

-Get a contract that details the size of the area to be insulated, how much insulation will be installed, the type of insulation, and the resulting R-value (the Federal Trade Commission requires firms to do this).
+Get a contract that details the size of the area to be insulated, what type and how much insulation will be installed, and the resulting R-value (required by the Federal Trade Commission).
 For blown-in loose-fill insulation, the contract should also state the depth in inches of insulation present before new insulation is added and the depth after the work is done.
-If the firm will be sealing cracks and other infiltration points, make sure the contract specifies the location of these areas.
+If the company will be sealing cracks and other infiltration points, make sure the contract specifies the location of these areas.

-Before contracting with a company, get a written proposal and contract.
-Before work begins, a rep should inspect the job site and check for any issues—for example, to make sure there is no exposed wiring in any area before it is insulated.
-(Insulation cannot be installed over old knob-and-tube–style wiring.)
+Before work begins, a rep should inspect the jobsite and check for any issues—for example, to make sure there is no exposed wiring in any area.
+(Insulation cannot be installed over old knob-and-tube-style wiring.)

 - Check for any recessed lighting fixtures (like can lights) that are exposed in the attic.
-If they are marked “IC,” it means insulation can contact them.
-If they are not IC-rated, be sure the contractor promises to keep insulation a minimum of three inches away to avoid fire hazard.
+If they are marked “IC” (insulated contact), it means insulation can contact them.
+If they are not IC-rated, be sure the contractor promises to keep insulation a minimum of three inches away to avoid a fire hazard.

 - If you will be insulating walls, the contract should specify where the company will create holes, how many, and how the openings will be closed and repaired.